 Finally, we take a look at dynamic range.
 This is where HDR TVs will show the biggest difference.
 HDR content makes use of their higher brightness capabilities to show lifelike highlights.
 When a TV has a limited dynamic range, it can only display highlights while crushing the dark elements and vice versa.
 A TV with higher dynamic range is capable of displaying more of both at the same time.
 Peak brightness, contrast, as well as the quality of the tone mapping have the biggest impact on this aspect.

-The difference is visible on the X930D, one of the brightest TVs we've tested this year.
+The difference is visible on the X930D.
 The amount of detail resolved in the sky and the mountain in the background is better than in the other two examples, all while maintaining detail in the shadows under the cars.
 The difference can still seem minimal, though, and that is both because capturing it with a camera is impossible and because even the best TVs of today barely scratch the surface of what HDR brings forward.

 Winner: HDR, but only if peak brightness is high enough to be noticeable.

-In the grand scheme of things, HDR is a great advancement in the world of TVs.
-It however only just started to gain traction.
-Current TVs, even the flagship ones, don't really make much use out of it.
+In the grand scheme of things, HDR is arguably one of the greatest improvements in recent TVs.
+As technology has improved in recent years, high-end TVs are getting much brighter and can display much wider color gamuts than ever before.
 You won't gain much visually from having an HDR signal sent to a mid-range TV since any picture quality enhancements are reliant on the capabilities of the set itself.
-High-end models do see a benefit, but it's a limited one (see our recommended HDR TVs).
-If you bought a good TV recently and you were thinking about upgrading for HDR support, it's not worth it just yet.
+High-end models see a significant benefit (see our recommended HDR TVs).